GPS Reception and Interference

 1. Select the Polarization sub-sub-tab.

-3. Open the shortcut menu.
+3. Open the pull-down menu.

 4. Select Right-hand Circular.